muratk5n/thirdwave/en/2022/10/grid-fuse.md

-For a brief moment, let’s form a picture in our mind of charging stations like this “popping up” everywhere, all around suburban Australia.
+For a brief moment, let’s form a picture in our mind of charging stations like this “popping up” everywhere, all around suburban [country].
 Literally hundreds of them—potentially thousands—in a city the size of Sydney or Melbourne.
 Then...
 Lets read on... below….

 We’ve taken a look at what happens at home.
 We’ve considered that in